 Predicting the future has come a long way.
 It used to be perceived as a pseudoscience but now it’s an actual one – data science.
+We identified five digital health innovations using data science that do just that.

 When it comes to disease predictions, epidemiology is the scientific discipline.
 It identifies the distribution of diseases, their determinants, and risk factors, and offers tools for their control and prevention.
 It’s not a new kid on the block.
 It has been around since the Age of Pericles in the 5th century B.C.
 Since then it has saved millions of lives through interventions and preventative measures.